 You can also apply on a paper application form.

 Australian citizenship by descent

 This option is for you if you were born overseas to an Australian citizen

-Find out how to apply for Australian citizenship by descent.
+Find out how to apply for Australian citizenship by descent and apply online.

 Australian citizenship by adoption